Pixel 9 Pro Fold: Software

 The Google Pixel 9 Pro Fold shipped with many new artificial intelligence and Gemini features.
 These include updates such as Gemini Live (a conversational AI that is based on the existing Gemini chatbot), AI photo editing tools (such as Add Me - a tool that allows you to add the person taking the photo to a group picture), and Pixel Studio (a text-to-image AI photo generation tool that runs on-device and uses Google's image generation tool - Imagen 3).
 For a full list of new AI features, see the article 14 new things you can do with Pixel thanks to AI (It's important to note that the linked article was written by Google - the makers of the Pixel series of products including this phone).

 At launch, the Google Pixel 9 Pro Fold shipped with Android 14.
 However, on the 15th of October 2024, the Pixel 9 Pro Fold, along with the other phones in the Pixel 9 series of products, received an update to Android 15 (in the form of a feature drop).
 Google has claimed that the Pixel 9 Pro fold will receive a total of 7 years of OS and security updates, meaning the phone will be supported until 2031.

+GrapheneOS began officially supporting the Pixel 9, Pixel 9 Pro, and Pixel 9 Pro XL in August 2024, with full compatibility, shortly after the devices began shipping to consumers.